 The Mass Digitization Team is currently working with a broad range of partners to support the following projects:

 Google Library Project

 UC Libraries joined the Google Books Library Project in August 2006 and began sending books to Google to be digitized that same year.
 Since then UC Libraries have continued to send tens of thousands of books to Google each year for digitization.
-As of 2019, eight of the ten UC campuses and both Regional Library Facilities have been active partners with local project teams who participate in the project by sending books to Google for digitization.
+As of 2020, nine of the ten UC campuses and both Regional Library Facilities have been active partners with local project teams who participate in the project by sending books to Google for digitization.
 To date, UC has contributed over 4 million books to be digitized via the Google Books Library Project.

 At the start of the project, Google digitized volumes from all languages and time periods regardless of copyright status.
 Soon after, they began to emphasize digitizing material that could be made more open to the public, such as public domain books and government publications.

 UC deposits its copy of each volume digitized by Google into the HathiTrust Digital Library.
 The full text of the volumes are searchable in Google Books and HathiTrust.
 Volumes determined not be in copyright are made “full view”, i.e available for reading access.

 CDL’s Mass Digitization Team provides project coordination, communications, advocacy, and support for project teams on UC campuses and at Regional Library Facilities.